Bang Lamphu: History

 The name "Bang Lamphu" can mean "area of mangrove apple" (lamphu is Thai for mangrove apple).
 Mangrove apples (Sonneratia caseolaris) once flourished along waterways in the area, including the Khlong Bang Lamphu and Chao Phraya River.
 There are no more mangrove apple trees in the local Santi Chai Prakan Park, since the last one died in 2012 from the 2011 Thailand floods, but the name Bang Lamphu is still commonly used to describe the area.

 Bang Lamphu became a community prior to the Rattanakosin period.
 It was the residence of royalty, courtiers, vassals and citizens of many ethnic groups, including Thai, Chinese, Mon and Muslims who settled in the vicinity.
 Once the Khlong Rop Krung canal was excavated, a pier was established at Bang Lamphu by which goods such as vegetables and fruits could be transported from the Thonburi side.
-Bang Lamphu also became a major market for overland trade via the Khaosan Road and a number of other roads.
+In those days, Bang Lamphu resembled a lively floating market, bustling with activity.
+The renowned poet Sunthorn Phu described the area in his work Nirat Phukhao Thong, written during his journey to pay homage to the Chedi Phukhao Thong (Golden Mount) in Ayutthaya, as he passed through Bang Lamphu by boat: